The Rise of Virtual Citizenship

 Other states are exploring ways in which they can adjust their own citizenship laws to benefit from shifting populations.
 The small Baltic nation of Estonia prides itself as the most wired nation on Earth, having spent decades investing in new technologies and structuring government policy to reward innovation and Silicon Valley–style disruption.

-Since 2014, the country has offered a slice of its citizenship as a digital service.
+In 2014, the country started offering a slice of its citizenship as a digital service.
 Since then, it has registered more than 30,000 e-residents, who are permitted to open bank accounts, start companies, sign documents, and pay tax under Estonian jurisdiction and law.
 In 2017, a section of a data center in Luxembourg was declared sovereign Estonian territory to facilitate the country’s first digital embassy, which also functions as a secure, remote backup for all of the country’s digital records.
 The arrangement for e-residents themselves remains non-territorial: They gain no rights to live in Estonia, nor do they accrue any other kind of physical benefit.
 In the spirit of innovation, the Estonian government has unbundled the services expected of such an arrangement.
 It amounts to a virtual middle ground between citizenship and global residency.

 The world is in the midst of the greatest movement of people since the end of the World War II, and the combination of increasing global inequality and climate change will only increase its pace.
 Two hundred million people are on the move now, and as many as a billion might become migratory by 2050.
 Citizenship, the only tool we have for guaranteeing rights and responsibilities in a world of nation-states, is subject to increasing pressure to adapt.
 Today’s virtual citizenship caters mostly to the wealthy, or the poor.
-Could tomorrow’s provide new opportunities for everyone?
+Could tomorrow provide new opportunities for everyone?
 And if possible, will the results look more like what’s been done for the global elite or for the most disadvantaged?

 For now, the weird enclaves of virtualized citizenship amount to an international, distributed version of gentrification—the urban scenario in which those with resources dramatically alter the social conditions in a city, with little benefit accruing to those who were there already, or cannot enter.
-For now, the virtualization of citizenship mostly benefits those whose individual, state-sponsored sovereignty doesn’t match their personal wealth.
+The virtualization of citizenship mostly benefits those whose individual, state-sponsored sovereignty doesn’t match their personal wealth.
 At the same time, the same mechanisms that allow Chinese citizens to establish businesses in Estonia and legal residency in Cyprus, and thus the EU, also disempower and marginalize the stateless populations of Emirati Bidoon and Syrian refugees.

 In principle, nothing would prevent the Estonian model from being generalized to other guarantors of state protection, including wider legal rights and health care, which are of more concern to the less fortunate.
 Estonia already runs its citizens’ health-care registry on the blockchain—the cryptographic record that underlies Bitcoin, but that can be applied beyond currency transactions to verify the authenticity of a record via computational “proof of work.”
 Blockchain health records allow both patients and medical practitioners to access and review their data, while securely tracking who has access to it.
 Independent groups are following suit, with start-ups such as Bitnation proposing a “peer-to-peer voluntary governance system” to replace the arbitrariness of birth as the decider of one’s citizenship.
 Blockchain governance could allow for the creation of virtual citizenship and autonomous communities distinct from territorial nation-states.